Windcrest Animal Hospital

 Dr. Carolyn Cassidy

-Carolyn Cassidy, VMD graduated from the University of Pennsylvania in 1988 and is currently a part-time veterinarian at Windcrest.
+Carolyn Cassidy, VMD graduated from the University of Pennsylvania and is currently a veterinarian at Windcrest and Hockessin Animal Hospitals.
 Dr. Cassidy’s areas of interest are medicine and ultrasonography.
 Dr. Cassidy has wanted to be a vet for as long as she can remember, with a strong desire to help and care for all animals.
 The memorable experiences of Dr. Cassidy’s are all associated with her saving an animal that was critically ill or had a poor prognosis.
 Dr. Cassidy’s family includes her husband Timothy and three daughters, Anna, Elizabeth, and Rebecca.
 Her family of animals includes her dog (Merlin) and cats (Princess, Pipi and Prince Caspian).
 Dr. Cassidy also enjoys gardening, cooking, running, cycling, skiing and hiking.

 Dr. Lisa Haviland

-Windcrest Animal Hospital is pleased to announce the addition of Lisa Haviland, DVM to our family!
-Dr. Haviland will be seeing cats, dogs, and exotics at our Windcrest location.
-She graduated from the College of Veterinary Medicine at the University of Minnesota.
+Lisa Haviland, DVM graduated from the College of Veterinary Medicine at the University of Minnesota.
+Dr. Haviland sees cats, dogs, and exotics at our Windcrest location.
 She has always loved working with animals of all species.
 Her love of birds blossomed at the local parrot sanctuary, where she volunteered for seven years.
 In the pursuit of a veterinary career she spent six months living in Kenya doing wildlife conservation, and throughout vet school worked at her local zoo.
-She shares her home with her cat Nianjema (aka Gem), rabbit Momo, many fish both freshwater and marine, and far too many orchids.
+She shares her home with her cat Nianjema (aka Gem), dog Toffee, many fish both freshwater and marine, several lizards and far too many orchids.
 In her free time she enjoys hiking, camping, drawing, knitting, and playing clarinet.

 Dr. Meryl Kern